Need an EPC in Hoddesdon?

 More Info

-From April 2020, all existing rented properties should have a valid EPC.
+From April 2020, all existing rented properties should have a valid Energy Performance Certificate.
 Previous to that date an Energy Performance Certificate was only necessary on new rentals.
 Penalties and fees can be issued by the local authority for violation of this.

 What Is The Minimum Rating For A Rental Property